Old Dhaka: 21st Century

 The area saw rise in drug abuse, especially Ya Ba and Phensedyl.
 Old Dhaka has a large number of chemical, plastic, electrical goods factories, and printing presses.
 The government of Bangladesh is trying to relocate them out of Old Dhaka.
 In 2010 a fire that was flamed by chemical warehouse killed more than hundred people and increased the calls for chemical factories and warehouse to be moved from the area.
-The narrow lanes make it difficult for fire trucks to reach fires in the area and many of them are narrow to even fit a fire truck.
+The narrow lanes make it difficult for fire trucks to reach fires in the area and many of them are too narrow to even fit a fire truck.
 Dhaka's Third Special Judge's Court is located in Bakshibazar, Old Dhaka.
 Ansarullah Bangla Team attacked a police check post, leaving two cops injured and the capture of one terrorist on 1 February 2017.
 It fell under the jurisdiction of Dhaka South City Corporation after the administrative division of Dhaka.

 Conservation

 Many of the British and Mughal era buildings of old Dhaka face the risk of being knocked down to be replaced with modern apartment buildings.
 Conservationist are trying to preserve them but the government of Bangladesh has shown little interest in preserving them.
 The government declared Shankhari Bazaar a heritage site in 2013, which met resistance from the residents who wanted to expand the buildings.
-In 2014 a mosque built in 1707 was demolished leading to controversy and criticism.
+In 2014 a mosque built in the place of 1707 construction, which was demolished leading to controversy and criticism.
 Government run schools are in a depleted condition in Old Dhaka as of 2015.
 In 2016 the three hundred-year-old Gorostan Shahi Mosque was demolished to build a new structure.
 Many of the buildings are demolished because RAJUK and the Archaeological Department of the government did not list them as historical buildings which would have protected them.